ButeanuCosmin/FanClub-Store-Management-WebSite/README.md

-# Site using PHP/CSS/JavaScript/SQL
+# WebSite using PHP/CSS/JavaScript/SQL

-This project is a localhost site that uses Ajax JQuery Because of my hobby, I decided to create a FanClub that presents a certain team
+This project is a localhost website that uses Ajax JQuery

+Because of my hobby, I decided to create a FanClub that presents a certain team.

-Functionalities: Database operations ( add, remove, update, fetch)
+It also contain a store page with a shopping cart and a Administrator Dashboard where the Website can be managed.